A few thoughts regarding the future of content marketing beyond 2020

-As I am preparing for a webinar with PushEngage on the future of content marketing, I have devised a series of blog posts on that subject.
-Here is a collection of random thoughts based on recent events.
-I will soon add to this piece and publish new research on content marketing to populate my presentation, on Aug 28 at 3:30PM (CEST).
+Here is a collection of random thoughts based on recent events related to the future of content marketing beyond 2020.
+I will soon add to this piece and publish new research on content marketing to populate my presentation, which was presented online on Aug 2020.
 A bunch of surveys on content marketing have been released lately on both sides of the Atlantic.
 Here, I will give my thoughts on how content marketing has evolved and will sketch a future for our profession.

 A few milestones in the history of content marketing